CrunchyData/pg_tileserv/README.md

 ```

 In general the defaults are fine, and the program autodetects things like the server name.
+If you are not running PostgreSQL on 5432 port, you may need to add the port to the DbConnection parameter

+`user=you host=localhost dbname=yourdb port=yourdbport`

 ```toml
 # Database connection